 When the law was passed, there were over 16,000 patients in Maine who were over 100 morphine milligram equivalents, which the CDC in Atlanta considers a dangerously high dose.
 Many of these patients can and should be tapered down to a more appropriate dose.
 There is a lot of medical literature now demonstrating that these mega doses of opioid medication do not even help the patient in the long term and these high doses are impacting the rate of overdose death.
 In other words, there is more risk than benefit.
 Based on CDC data, prescribers in Maine prescribed, on a per capita basis, the most extended release opioid medication in the country.
 Number 1.
 That is not something to be proud of.
-Result: five people still dying every week, 1013 babies born annually in withdrawal and 80% of heroin users began with prescription drugs.
+Result: one person still dying every day, 1030 babies born annually in withdrawal and 80% of heroin users began with prescription drugs.

 18. I have a patient with Limb Girdle Muscular Dystrophy.
 He is wheelchair bound and has been on chronic pain meds for about 10 years that I have been caring for him.
 He is well above the 100 mg morphine equivalent.
 How to I find out more about an exception for him or will I be forced to wean him down which I will do if needed?
 I don’t think he is palliative at this stage but has significantly severe illness.
 If there isn’t a decision on patients like this yet when will they be made?
 How do I navigate this issue?